Attention Deficit Hyperactivity Disorder (ADHD) is usually diagnosed at a young age. But what happens if this disorder goes undiagnosed?

 Whether this is your first time looking for an effective treatment program or if you are giving this one last try to find a program that actually works, you have come to the right place at New Method Wellness!
 You will not be disappointed when you receive the highest caliber of care from our compassionate team of clinicians and counselors.

-Our top-rated dual-diagnosis treatment center is dually accredited by The Joint Commission and CARF International, which demonstrates our commitment to ethical excellence and supreme quality.
+Our top-rated dual-diagnosis treatment center is dually accredited by The Joint Commission, which demonstrates our commitment to ethical excellence and supreme quality.
 If you are seeking help on behalf of a loved one, please contact us and allow us to help you guide your loved ones to treatment.

 To schedule a tour at one of our residential facilities, call 866-951-1824 today!